sky-chaser-high/adobe-illustrator-scripts/README.md

 > Closed paths and curves are not supported.

 > **Note**
-> The units of extension value depend on the ruler units.
+> The units of distance depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher